deepomicslab/FR_Hierarchy_Gut/readme.md

 1. analysis_se/analysis_nfr
 Check SE/nFR difference of control and exposed group at each clsuter/super-cluter.

-2. analysis_se_exposed/analysis_nfr_exposed
-Check SE/nFR difference of six participants exhibited a bloom of the opportunistic pathogen Enterobacter cloacae complex at the E7 timepoint in exposed group and control group at each clsuter/super-cluter.

-3. merge
+2. merge
 Merge and plot the difference test result of nFR and SE in control and exposed group.

-4. merge_exposed
-Merge and plot the difference test result of nFR and SE of the six samples and control group.

-5. boxplot
-Draw boxplot for SE at each cluster/super-cluster.

-## script of lCFR procedure （script_procedure）
+## script of personalized FR procedure （script_procedure）

 1. step0_NAFLD
 An example of comparing keyston clusters of taxa on NAFLD dataset.